[Linux] I want to delete all files on the server at once using the find command!

 This time, I focused on deleting files with the find command, but it is a command that can be used conveniently for many different purposes, so I will continue to study it so that I can master it 🔥

-Thank you for watching until the end!
+Thank you for reading to the end!

-Reference site:
+Reference sites:

-The difference between find -exec and find | xargs
+The difference between find -exec and find | xargs.